vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 desires.

-In this post, I'll look at the idea of entitlement, why I think entitlement is a key amplifier of negative thoughts, exploration of related ideas, and ways to reduce one's sense of entitlement without (necessarily) reducing the intensity of one's desires.
+In this post, I'll look at the idea of entitlement, why I think entitlement is a key amplifier of negative thoughts.
+I'll explore related ideas.
+I'll also look at ways to reduce one's sense of entitlement without (necessarily) reducing the intensity of one's desires.
 This is probably important because for many people (and to some extent, for myself as well) experiencing desires intensely is a key part of a life well-lived, so trying to tamp down one's desires in order to tamp down one's suffering isn't a worthwhile trade-off.

 ## Entitlement has a crucial role as amplifier of negative emotions